 What is a Work Breakdown Structure (WBS)?

 Ever since the first WBS was developed by United States Department of Defence (DoD) in 1962, it has become the essential component of every project management framework (PMBOK, PRINCE, TCM).
 A WBS is the heart of the project management system.
 WBS is closely linked into project scope & execution strategy development, and project control plan implementation.
-A WBS can make or break the project, in other words.
+A WBS can make or break the project.

 Based on the project domain, disciplines and purpose there are different flavours of work breakdown structures;